Alexoat76/holbertonschool-low_level_programming/0x06-pointers_arrays_strings/README.md

 ---

-# 0x05.
-C - Pointers, arrays and strings
+# 0x06.
+C - More pointers, arrays and strings

 In this project, you continue to learn about `pointers`, `arrays` and `strings` in `C language`.